 We have to start understanding these as the real costs of climate change.
 We are paying these costs now.
 In my state of Oregon, people are going to start getting sick and dying in the next few days of the wildfire smoke choking the air.
 When they show up to the hospital with a severe heart attack, or stroke, or respiratory exacerbation, maybe it will be attributed to the wildfires, but probably everyone will just be focusing on getting through their shift, and the context of this one death, this one illness, will be missed.
 But make no mistake, the coming wave of hospitalizations, ER visits, and deaths is not random; it is due to climate change.

 It is up to us when we want to do something about this.
 We need to speak up about this loudly and clearly, and invest our money wisely to transition away from a high carbon economy.
 We need to plan for climate resiliency by decreasing other particulate matter burden, whether from traffic-related air pollution or tobacco smoke, so that when these events hit, more people are healthy enough to survive them and thrive afterwards.
 I think of my young kids playing in the air that is still contaminated despite our expensive home air filter’s best efforts, and I hope that we all decide to act so they have better and healthier futures.

 Erika Maria Moseson is a practicing, board-certified pulmonary and critical care physician.
-She is founder, Air Health Our Health, an educational website on the importance of healthy air and a stable climate, and can be reached on Facebook and Instagram.
+She is founder, Air Health Our Health, an educational website and podcast on the importance of healthy air and a stable climate, and can be reached on Facebook and Instagram.